PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 07:23:39
+Last updated: 2024-04-08 07:24:12
-Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor
+Random Quote: The legacy of that shield is... complicated. - Sam Wilson